Get to Know Founder & Executive Coach

 Academic Background

 I am a Certified Executive Coach through the Berkeley Executive Coaching Institute (BECI) at UC Berkeley’s Haas Business School, where I received my coaching training.
-I am a member of the International Coaching Federation (ICF) and will qualify for the ICF Associate Certified Coach (ACC) credential later this year.
+I am also an Associate Certified Coach (ACC) with the International Coaching Federation (ICF).

 My academic achievements include a Certificate in Leadership Foundations from Harvard Business Publishing and a Certified Project Manager (CPM) designation from Stanford University.
 I hold a BS in Business Administration from California State University, Northridge.